HI-IDN/VEL113F/timeline.md

   that file by submitting it to the designated assignment section on Canvas.
 - **Solution Review**: After receiving all reports, I will thoroughly review them.
 Once this process is complete, I will publish my solution on Canvas for your reference.
+- **Peer Evaluation Form**: Along with the final report, each student must submit a peer evaluation form for their team members.
+You will evaluate your team members' contributions using the percentage method, and the final grade will be scaled based on these evaluations.
+It's important to reflect on your teammates' contributions honestly, as this will directly impact their individual grades.

 Lastly, it is my hope that, after this module, you feel more comfortable creating linear models.
 Always remember that the foundation of a good implementation begins with a clear model.
 As you